Operation Metrics

 If you meet the above conditions, you can find the graphs by following these steps:

-1. Open your app in the Developer Portal.
+1. Open your app in Apps.

-2. In the navigation panel, click Metrics.
+2. In the navigation pane, click Metrics.

 3. Use the drop-down menu in the upper-right corner to select the environment you want to monitor.